databrickslabs/dbx/docs/source/index.rst

 * Built-in version management
 * CLI-based access for CI/CD pipelines

 :code:`dbx` is language-agnostic.
-You can use it with projects written in any language, supported by Databricks Platform.
+You can use it with projects written in any language supported by Databricks Platform.

 Follow the :ref:`quickstart` to install the package and create the first sample project.